 In compliance with the Americans with Disabilities Act Amendments Act (ADAAA) of 2009 and Section 504 of the Rehabilitation Act of 1973, Furman is committed to providing students equal access to university programs and facilities regardless of disability.
 Information about university procedures related to accommodations under ADAAA may be obtained from the Director of Student Accessibility Resources, as well as from the Student Accessibility Resources web site at www.furman.edu/soar.

-Referrals to specialists or hospitals are made by the university physicians.
-If hospitalization is required, the attending physician will make the necessary arrangements.
+The Center provides acute care, care for chronic illnesses (including intermittent exacerbations), travel medicine, immunization, allergy injections, TB testing, basic women’s health, and STD testing.
+Referrals to specialists or hospitals are made by physicians and nurse practitioners.
+If hospitalization is required, the provider will make the necessary arrangements.
 Families will be notified in case of serious illness or accident.
-Medical Insurance information is available in the Expenses section of this catalog.

-When the residence halls are closed, medical needs are the responsibility of the individual student.
-A listing of options for afterhours care is available on the Health Services web site.
-After hours care includes the North Greenville hospital emergency room, five minutes form campus in Travelers Rest.
+When campus housing is closed, medical needs are the responsibility of the individual student.
+A listing of options for after hours care is available on the Health Center web site.

 For emergencies, call the University Police at 864-294-2111.